iotcwpm/MSE-Training/S1-IntroMSE/P1-WhatIsMSE/whatisMSE.md

 % What exactly is MSE?
-% Working Party on Methods - I. MOSQUEIRA & T. KITAKADO
+% T. KITAKADO, I. MOSQUEIRA, R. SHARMA (WPM)
 % SC16 December 2013

 # What is MSE?

+\note{
+NOTE
+}

+# Definitions

+- Risk
+- Uncertainty
-- Definitions
+- Simulation

+# A brief history of MSE

 # SA-based SC advice